AdamBoley/Project-Beergate/README.md

 SearchResults view, could prove challenging, especially considering the reworking to provide different rendering contexts.

 I considered that the navbar was too busy.
 Previously, the number of navbar items had caused rendering and sizing issues.
 Whilst this had been dealt with by increasing the breakpoint at which the navbar collapsed, significantly expanding the size and scope of the project in future, such as by enabling all AllAuth account functionality, could prove problematic.
 Hence, I moved the My Reviews, Sign-out and Change Password links into a dropdown menu.
 This makes the navbar much cleaner.

+Much like the search_results page, I considered that the queryset used to populate the index page could contain hundreds of records.
+Whilst perfectly sufficient for basic navigation, the extant pagination method provided by the walkthrough project would not work well for hundreds of records.
+Hence, I implemented the improved pagination feature designed for the search_results page.
+This also helps to maintain a consistent pagination style.

 # Development Choices